MubaraqYusuf/age-calculator-app-main/README.md

 # Age Calculator App

 A simple and interactive web application that calculates a user's age in years, months, and days based on their date of birth.
-This project is a solution to the [Frontend Mentor Age Calculator App Challenge](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).

 ## Features
 - Input fields for day, month, and year